-Part F - Ventilation F1(a) - Means of Ventilation
+Part F - Ventilation

+F1(a) - Means of Ventilation

 Adequate ventilation openings are provided in internal and external walls and in roofs to meet this requirement.
-Walls and roofs used in the system can be designed and constructed to prevent any harmful effect from interstitial or inner surface condensation, to comply with the requirements of BS 5250:2011+A1:2016 Code of practice for the control of condensation in buildings.
+Walls and roofs used in the system can be designed and constructed to prevent any harmful effect from interstitial or inner surface condensation, to comply with the requirements of BS 5250:2021[2] Management of moisture in buildings, Code of practice for the control of condensation in buildings.